xbeat/Machine-Learning/README.md

 Transformers have revolutionized natural language processing and machine learning.
 This architecture, introduced in the paper "Attention Is All You Need," uses self-attention mechanisms to process sequential data efficiently.
 Let's explore the key components of a Transformer model, focusing on the encoder part which forms the basis for many auto-encoding models.

+## EfficientRAG Supercharging Multi-Hop QA for LLMs

+Introduction to EfficientRAG

+EfficientRAG is an advanced technique for enhancing multi-hop question answering (QA) in Large Language Models (LLMs) using Python.
+This method combines Retrieval-Augmented Generation (RAG) with efficient algorithms to improve the accuracy and speed of complex queries that require multiple steps of reasoning.

 ## Convolution, Filters, and Feature Maps in Python

 Introduction to Convolution